-Applications for each program are reviewed by the program's Admissions Committee.
-The Admissions Committee forwards a recommendation for admission to the Dean/Director of Graduate Studies or Designate.
+Applications for each program are reviewed by the Program Admissions Committee (PAC).
+The PAC forwards a recommendation for admission to the Dean/ Assistant Vice President,

+Research and Graduate Studies or Designate.
 Offers of admission may have conditions attached, which may have to be met before registration is permitted.
-Approved applications for admission are forwarded by the Dean/Director of Graduate Studies or Designate to the Office of the Registrar.
-Borderline or questionable cases for admission will be dealt with by the Graduate Advisor/Faculty Graduate Chair in consultation with the Dean/Director of Graduate Studies or Designate.
-The decision of the Dean/Director of Graduate Studies or Designate on admissions is final and is not subject to appeal.
+Approved applications for admission are forwarded by the Dean/ Assistant Vice President, Research and Graduate Studies or Designate to the Office of the Registrar.
+Borderline or questionable cases for admission will be dealt with by the Graduate Advisor/Faculty Graduate Chair in consultation with the Dean/ Assistant Vice President, Research and Graduate Studies or Designate.
+The decision of the Dean/ Assistant Vice President, Research and Graduate Studies or Designate on admissions is final and is not subject to appeal.

-For programs where it is appropriate, the Dean/Director of Graduate Studies or Designate will take relevant funding considerations (such as scholarships and other forms of student financial support) into account when considering a recommendation for admission.
+For programs where it is appropriate, the Dean/ Assistant Vice President, Research and Graduate Studies or Designate will take relevant funding considerations (such as scholarships and other forms of student financial support) into account when considering a recommendation for admission.
 In some programs students will not be admitted without appropriate levels of committed funding.
-The decision of the Dean/Director of Graduate Studies or Designate is final and is not subject to appeal.
+The decision of the Dean/ Assistant Vice President, Research and Graduate Studies or Designate is final and is not subject to appeal by the student.